 - Creativity: Graphic designers must be able to think of new approaches to communicating ideas to consumers.
 They develop unique designs that convey a certain message on behalf of their clients.

 - Time-management skills: Graphic designers often work on multiple projects at the same time, each with a different deadline.

-Employment of graphic designers is projected to grow 3 percent from 2020 to 2030, slower than the average for all occupations.
+Overall employment of graphic designers is projected to grow 3 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
+This is slower than the average growth rate for all occupations.

 Despite limited growth, many openings are still expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
 The work of graphic designers will continue to be important in the marketing of products throughout the economy.

 In addition, companies are continuing to increase their digital presence, requiring graphic designers to help create visually appealing and effective layouts of websites.